-Hanukkah starts tonight at sun down and this year instead of doing a craft we decided to get cooking and make some latkes.
-Food is a great way to teach your children about traditions whether they are ones you have been celebrating your whole life or if you are exploring them for the first time.
+Hanukkah starts tonight at sundown and this year instead of doing a craft we decided to get cooking and make some latkes.
+Food is a great way for teaching preschoolers about Hanukkah and about traditions whether they are ones you have been celebrating your whole life or if you are exploring them for the first time.
 Learning about holidays that we don’t celebrate is important to me, it teaches my son about diversity, respect and gives him a richer worldview.

 We used a packaged latke mix, this made it simple for my son to make it with little aid from me.
 At 4, doing things independently is more important than doing things from scratch, and it was on sale at the market.

 Want to make something fun?
 Try one of our Hanukkah Kids Crafts